aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-cells/add-cell-formulas/_index.md

 {{% alert color="primary" %}}

 The most valuable feature offered by Aspose.Cells.GridWeb is support for formulas or functions.
 Aspose.Cells.GridWeb has its own Formula Engine that calculates the formulas in worksheets.
-Aspose.Cells.GridWeb supports both in-built and user-defined functions or formulas.
+Aspose.Cells.GridWeb supports both in‑built and user‑defined functions or formulas.
 This topic discusses adding formulas to cells using Aspose.Cells.GridWeb API in detail.

 {{% /alert %}}
 ## **Adding Formulas to Cells**
 ### **How to Add & Calculate a Formula?**
 It is possible to add, access and modify formulas in cells by using a cell's Formula property.
-Aspose.Cells.GridWeb supports user-defined formulas ranging from simple to complex.
-However, a large number of built-in functions or formulas (similar to Microsoft Excel) are also supplied with Aspose.Cells.GridWeb.
-To see the full list of built-in functions, please refer to this [list of supported functions.](/cells/net/aspose-cells-gridweb/list-of-supported-functions/)
+Aspose.Cells.GridWeb supports user‑defined formulas ranging from simple to complex.
+However, a large number of built‑in functions or formulas (similar to Microsoft Excel) are also supplied with Aspose.Cells.GridWeb.
+To see the full list of built‑in functions, please refer to this [list of supported functions.](/cells/net/aspose-cells-gridweb/list-of-supported-functions/)

 {{% alert color="primary" %}}

 The formula syntax should be compatible with Microsoft Excel syntax.
 For example, all formulas must begin with an equal sign (=).

-To add a formula dynamically, Aspose.Cells.GridWeb will recognize it as a formula even if you don't use an **=** sign, but if end users working in the GUI, he must use the "=" sign.
+To add a formula dynamically, Aspose.Cells.GridWeb will recognize it as a formula even if you don't use an **=** sign, but if end users are working in the GUI, they must use the "=" sign.

 {{% /alert %}}